atomisthq/docs/docs/developer/autofix.md

 };
 ```

-Instead of a `CodeTransformRegistration` we now create an `AutofixRegistration`.
+We can create an `AutofixRegistration`.

 ``` typescript
 export const AddApacheLicenseFileAutofix: AutofixRegistration = {